superstreamlabs/memphis/README.md

 <img width="300" alt="Dashboard" src="https://user-images.githubusercontent.com/70286779/182221769-3aa953cc-df71-4c0e-b0d2-9dd4ab83fea9.png">|<img width="300" alt="Station Overview" src="https://user-images.githubusercontent.com/70286779/182221788-0a159007-ab93-46aa-9c81-222671144a05.png">|<img src="https://user-images.githubusercontent.com/70286779/175806007-9a37e130-3e5a-4606-bdda-a71a89efae7f.png" alt="drawing" width="300"/>

 ## ⭐️ Why
-Working with data streaming is HARD.<br>
+Working with data streaming is DIFFICULT.<br><br>
-As a developer, you need to build a dedicated pipeline per data source,<br>change the schema, individual analysis, enrich the data with other sources, it constantly crashes, it requires adaptation to different rate limits, constantly change APIs, and scale for better performance 🥵 .<br>
+As a developer, you need to build a dedicated pipeline for each data source, change the schema, analyse them individually, enrich the data with other sources, constantly change APIs, and scale for better performance 🥵 but sometimes it constantly crashes and it requires adaptation to different rate limits.
-**It takes time and resources that you don't have.**<br><br>
+**It takes time and resources that you may not have with you.**<br><br>
 Message broker is the answer.
 In short - It's an event-store.<br>

-Message broker acts as the middleman and supports streaming architecture,<br>but then you encounter Apache Kafka and its documentation and run back to the monolith and batch jobs.<br>
-Give memphis{dev} a spin before.
+Message broker acts as the middleman and supports streaming architecture, but then you encounter Apache Kafka and its documentation and run back to the monolith and batch jobs. **Give memphis{dev} a spin before.**

 ## 👉 Use-cases
 - Async task management